 (Note) The estimated tracking error concerning overall assets represents the tracking error concerning the benchmark portfolio (composite benchmark).
-The figure for March 2020 (\) represents the measurement results concerning the pre-revision benchmark portfolio.
-The figures for April 2020 and later represent the measurement results concerning the revised benchmark portfolio.
+The figure for March 2020 () represents the measurement results concerning the pre-revision benchmark portfolio.
+The figure for A will 2020 and lates properties the measurement results concerning the united benchmark portfolio.